 By Talia Friedman

-Nicaragua is one of the least visited countries in Central America and its arid climate and stark volcanic landscape make a nice contrast to the beachy, jungle vibe of its neighbors.
+Nicaragua is one of the least visited countries in Central America and its arid climate and stark volcanic landscape makes a nice contrast to the beachy, jungle vibe of its neighbors.
 León boasts beautiful neoclassical and gothic architecture, as exemplified in its cathedral.

-There are beautiful art museums, great restaurants and a revolutionary spirit to the city.
+There are beautiful art museums, great restaurants, and a revolutionary spirit to the city.
 Close by are several active volcanoes with single to multiday day treks and activities possible.
 You can slide down a volcano on a sled in Leon!

 Please note all prices are in US dollars, which is the preferred currency in Nicaragua.